amitmerchant1990/how-products-got-their-name/README.md

 The name Adobe was derived from Adobe Creek, a river or creek that ran behind the house of John Warnock, one of the founders.
 But where is Adobe Creek?
 It's located in Los Altos, California.

+### Apache (Software foundation)

+According to the FAQ in the Apache project website, the name Apache was chosen out of respect to the Native American tribe [Apache](https://en.wikipedia.org/wiki/Apache) and their superior skills in warfare and strategy.
+The name was widely believed to be a pun on 'A Patchy Server' (since it was a set of software patches).

 ## Contribute

 Do you have some more products/projects to add which have interesting origin to their name?
 Please go ahead and add to this list.